Tanz0rz/haxe-fmod/extension/functions.md

 ## studio_commandreplay_getsystem
 <!-- Studio::CommandReplay::getSystem -->
-verdict: covered haxefmod has one Studio system, and StudioSystem reaches it directly, so a replay never needs to hand it back.
+verdict: covered haxefmod has one Studio system, and StudioSystem reaches it directly.
+A replay never needs to hand it back.

 ## studio_commandreplay_setcreateinstancecallback
 <!-- Studio::CommandReplay::setCreateInstanceCallback -->
-verdict: cannot FMOD runs the callback on its update thread while the replay plays, and no Haxe target can execute code there.
+verdict: cannot FMOD runs the callback on its update thread while the replay plays.
+No Haxe target can execute code there.
 CommandReplay.getCommandInfo, getCommandString, and getCommandAtTime read the same commands from the game thread.

 ## studio_commandreplay_setframecallback
 <!-- Studio::CommandReplay::setFrameCallback -->
-verdict: cannot FMOD runs the callback on its update thread while the replay plays, and no Haxe target can execute code there.
+verdict: cannot FMOD runs the callback on its update thread while the replay plays.
+No Haxe target can execute code there.
 CommandReplay.getCommandInfo, getCommandString, and getCommandAtTime read the same commands from the game thread.

 ## studio_commandreplay_setloadbankcallback
 <!-- Studio::CommandReplay::setLoadBankCallback -->
-verdict: cannot FMOD runs the callback on its update thread while the replay plays, and no Haxe target can execute code there.
+verdict: cannot FMOD runs the callback on its update thread while the replay plays.
+No Haxe target can execute code there.
 CommandReplay.getCommandInfo, getCommandString, and getCommandAtTime read the same commands from the game thread.

 ## studio_parseid
 <!-- Studio::parseID -->